Enforcing a Judgment in NSW | Civil Litigation Lawyers

 Some judgments cannot be enforced

-Before enforcing a judgment, the creditor should be aware that if the defendant does not have any way of paying the debt, then the monies may not be recovered.
+Before seeking to enforcing a judgment, a creditor should be aware that if the defendant does not have any way of paying the debt, then the monies will probably not be recovered.

-If the creditor doesn’t know the debtor’s financial position, they can send the debtor an Examination Notice requesting that they provide the information.
+If a creditor doesn’t know a debtor’s financial position, they can send the debtor an Examination Notice requesting that they provide information about their income and assets.
 This information can be used to decide whether to take enforcement action and if so, what action to take.

 If the debtor doesn’t comply fully with the Examination Notice, then an Examination Order can be issued.
 This is an order that the debtor must come to court to answer questions and show documents about their financial position.

-Winding up is similar to bankruptcy.
-To wind up a company the creditor must show that it is insolvent (unable to pay its debts).
+To wind up a company, a creditor must show that it is insolvent (unable to pay its debts).
 This is done by issuing a Statutory Demand.
 If the debtor company does not respond within 21 days then an application for a winding up order can be made to the Supreme Court.

-The defendant can respond to enforcement action in a various ways.
+The defendant can respond to enforcement action in various ways.

-The defendant may apply to the court to pay the debt by instalments.
-If the court accepts the instalment application the creditor can object to the instalment order within 14 days of being notified.
-If an objection is filed, the court will hear evidence about the instalment application and make a final decision.
+Secondly, they can apply to the court to pay the debt by instalments.
+If the court accepts this application, the creditor can object to an instalment order within 14 days of being notified.
+If an objection is filed, the court will hear evidence about why an instalment order should or should not be granted, before making a final decision.